-- Distribution of CDH as a single object Instead of having a separate package for each part of CDH, parcels have just a single object to install.
-This makes it easier to distribute software to a cluster that is not connected to the Internet. - Internal consistency All CDH components are matched, eliminating the possibility of installing parts from different versions of CDH. - Installation outside of /usr In some environments, Hadoop administrators do not have privileges to install system packages.
-These administrators needed to use CDH tarballs, which do not provide the infrastructure that packages do.
-With parcels, administrators can install to /opt, or anywhere else, without completing the additional manual steps of regular tarballs.
+- Distribution of CDH as a single object Instead of having a separate package for each component of CDH, parcels are distributed as a single object.
+This makes it easier to distribute software to a cluster that is not connected to the Internet. - Internal consistency All CDH components are matched, eliminating the possibility of installing components from different CDH versions. - Installation outside of /usr In some environments, Hadoop administrators do not have privileges to install system packages.
+With parcels, administrators can install to /opt, or anywhere else.